Studio333Archives/.github/README.md

 # OpenCooperations
-Current projects and collaborations will be developed each in a separate repository.
+From now on the current projects and collaborations will be developed in this repository, each one in separate folder.

-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.